-At just 19 years old, Halle Bailey can add even more bragging rights to her already impressive resume: she’s a Disney princess!
-The actress and talented singer was cast as Ariel in the upcoming live action-film for Little Mermaid, becoming the second Black actress to play a live-action Disney princess after Brandy played Cinderella in 1997, as Twitter user @BrandyLegion pointed out.
-It’s a “dream come true” for the rising star, which Halle tweeted after news of her big role broke on July 3.
+At just 22 years old, Halle Bailey has loads of bragging rights and an incredibly impressive resume: she’s a Disney princess!
+The actress and talented singer was cast as Ariel in the upcoming live action Little Mermaid film, becoming the second Black actress to play a live-action Disney princess after Brandy brought Cinderella to life on screen in 1997, as Twitter user @BrandyLegion pointed out.
+It’s a “dream come true” for the rising star, which she tweeted after news of her big role broke on July 3, 2019.

-Halle edged out many other actresses for the coveted role!
-“After an extensive search, it was abundantly clear that Halle possesses that rare combination of spirit, heart, youth, innocence, and substance — plus a glorious singing voice — all intrinsic qualities necessary to play this iconic role,” director Rob Marshall wrote in a statement, obtained by HollywoodLife.
-Extra emphasis on “glorious singing voice” — here’s what you should know about the actress who’ll soon be covering classics like “Under the Sea” on the big screen!
+Possibly more impressive, Halle edged out many other actresses for the coveted role.
+“After an extensive search, it was abundantly clear that Halle possesses that rare combination of spirit, heart, youth, innocence, and substance — plus a glorious singing voice — all intrinsic qualities necessary to play this iconic role,” director Rob Marshall said in a press release.
+Here’s what you should know about the actress who’ll soon be covering classics like “Under the Sea” and “Kiss the Girl” on the big screen!

-3. Beyoncé is basically Halle and Chloe’s mentor.
-Queen Bey opened her stage for the sisters, twice!
-Chloe and Halle opened for the icon during the European leg of The Formation World Tour, and also opened for Beyoncé and JAY-Z on the U.S. leg of the On the Run Tour II.
+Queen Bey has opened up the stage to the talented sister not once, but twice!
+Chloe and Halle served as the opening act during Beyonce’s European leg of The Formation World Tour, and also opened for Beyoncé and JAY-Z on the U.S. leg of the On the Run Tour II.
 You can also catch Halle and Chloe make cameos in the visual album for Lemonade.